es-ude/elastic-ai.creator/CONTRIBUTION.md

 ## Concepts
 The `elasticai.creator` aims to support
     1. the design and training of hardware optimization aware neural networks
-    2. the translation of above designs to a neural network accelerator in a hardware definition language The first point means that the network architecture, algorithms used during forward as well as backward propagation strongly depend on the targeted hardware implementation.
+    2. the translation of designs from 1. to a neural network accelerator in a hardware definition language The first point means that the network architecture, algorithms used during forward as well as backward propagation strongly depend on the targeted hardware implementation.
 Since the tool is aimed at researchers we want the translation process to be straight-forward and easy to reason about.
-Opposed to other tools (Apache TVM, FINN, etc.) we prefer flexible prototyping and hand-written hardware definitions over a wide range of supported architectures and platforms or highly scalable solutions.
+Opposed to other tools (Apache TVM, FINN, etc.) we prefer flexible prototyping and handwritten hardware definitions over a wide range of supported architectures and platforms or highly scalable solutions.

 The code-base is composed out of the following packages